Last Updated: June 16th, 2026

 This environment favors well-priced homes, flexible deal terms, and properties that meet current buyer expectations.

-Why 2026 Will Feel Different From Recent Years?
+Why 2026 Feels Different From Recent Years

 1) Mortgage Rates Are Less Disruptive